 Residential properties would continue to be taxed based on purchase price.

 The measure exempts from taxation the first $500,000 of value of a business’s personal property.

-WE NEED YOUR HELP TO GET THIS INITIATIVE ON THE BALLOT.
-WILL YOU SIGN UP TO COLLECT SIGNATURES?
+WE NEED YOUR HELP TO GET THIS INITIATIVE PASSED.
+WILL YOU SIGN UP TO VOLUNTEER?

-Click here to volunteer to help collect signatures to place the new and improved California Schools and Local Communities Funding Act on the November 2020 ballot.
+Click here to volunteer to help pass the new and improved California Schools and Local Communities Funding Act in November 2020.